 While the Portuguese capital offers more than enough to keep visitors entertained, venturing even a little outside it brings rich rewards.
 From secret tunnels to raging surf, fishing villages to Roman ruins and more, these are some of the best day trips you can take from Lisbon.

 Undoubtedly the most popular day trip from Lisbon, Sintra’s UNESCO World Heritage status is well-deserved.
-While the most popular attraction is the Palácio de Pena, a former summer palace for the royal family that bears a surprising resemblance to a wedding cake, there’s much more to Sintra and its surroundings than that.
+While the most popular attraction is the Palácio de Pena, a former summer palace for the royal family, there’s much more to Sintra and its surroundings than that.

 Both the Palácio Nacional de Sintra and Castelo dos Mouros are impressive in their own right, with sweeping views and fewer visitors than the bustling Pena Palace.

 Quinta da Regaleira is a must-visit.
 This eclectic palace and gardens sit on the edge of town, crammed full of Masonic symbols, lakes, waterfalls, secret tunnels and more.
 In the hills above, the Convento dos Capuchos is a stark contrast, the former home of Franciscan monks who avoided all creature comforts.

 Trails cross the forests and mountains surrounding the town, and hiking up to the hilltop palaces is a peaceful alternative to the taxis and tuk-tuks offering rides.
 It’s also not far to Cabo da Roca, the westernmost point in Europe.
-The view is impressive at any time of day, but if you can, try to visit the lighthouse there at the end of the day to take in the spectacular sunsets.
+If you can, try to visit the lighthouse there at the end of the day to take in the sunsets.

 Suburban trains run to and from downtown Lisbon all day, or it’s a half-hour drive along the A37 motorway.
 Visiting on mid-week mornings helps avoid the worst of the crowds.